UMBC-CMSC447-Spring2017-Team5/college-JUMP/README.md

 Upon starting the website for the first time, visit its index page.
 After doing so, a `SETUP_KEY` will be printed in the log of the server.
-Copy this key, and visit `/setup?key=<copied key>`.
+Copy this key, and enter it in the form that is presented on the front page.
 Enter the details of your desired admin user, and press submit.
 Upon success, you will be directed back to the index, where you will have been logged in automatically as this user.

 ## Developer's Guide